bayesianbrad/Machine-Learning-and-Python-for-Beginners/README.md

 #### Week 4 ####

+In week 4 we will focus on Gaussian Processes.

+- [:seedling:] Introduction to Gaussian Processes (GPs) and why they are important.
+(45 minutes)
+- [:seedling:] Code up, manually, simple GP with squared exponential kernel.
+(45 minutes)

+Course will break on here Dec 8th due to work commitments, but will resume from Dec 18th.

+#### Week 5 ####

-In week 4 we will focus on Bayesian statistics - Bayesian stats allows you to quantify uncertainty in your models.
+In week 5 we will focus on Bayesian statistics - Bayesian stats allows you to quantify uncertainty in your models.

 - [:seedling:] Introduction to Bayesian statistics and why it is important.
 We will also discuss Simpsons paradox.
 (35 minutes)
 - [:seedling:] Bayesian linear regression.
 (15 minutes)